Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Quantum advantage under noiseless encoding dynamics

-\textit{Local measurement constraint.---}It is possible that the optimal measurement to saturate the QCRB is entangling between the sensor nodes.
+It is possible that the optimal measurement to saturate the QCRB is entangling between the sensor nodes.
 In the DQS setup, entangling measurement needs additional remote entanglement as a resource to implement.
 Therefore, we want to use only local operations and classical communication (LOCC)~\cite{chitambar2014everything} to extract information in DQS problems.
 However, in general LOCC is not guaranteed to saturate the QCRB in DQS~\cite{zhou2020saturating}.
 Here we explicitly consider the local measurement constraint.

 It is known that $M=\sigma_x^{\otimes nd}$ is the optimal observable for $nd$-qubit pure GHZ probe state under unitary z-direction phase accumulation~\cite{bollinger1996optimal}, and in principle each sensor node only needs to perform measurement of the local observable $\sigma_x^{\otimes n}$.
-However, this optimal measurement under ideal conditions is genuinely useless whenever there is any noise in the GHZ state as probe.
-Specifically, the variance of parameter estimation will diverge when taking the limit of small local parameters.
-We note that this conclusion is also implied by numerical results in another recent work by Cao and Wu~\cite{cao2023distributed}.
-In Sec.
-IV.A of the Supplemental Material~\cite{supmat} we analytically demonstrate this property for the depolarized GHZ state, while it holds generally for any GHZ-diagonal state with non-unit fidelity.
+However, if we use this measurement for noisy GHZ states, for instance depolarized GHZ state, the variance of parameter estimation diverges in the limit of small local parameters.
+This conclusion is also implied by other numerical results~\cite{cao2023distributed}.
+In App.~\ref{app:loc_meas} we analytically demonstrate this property for the depolarized GHZ state, while it holds generally for any GHZ-diagonal state with non-unit fidelity.